JoinCODED/TASK-Masterclass-M12-Django-Admin-Solution/README.md

 ### Academy List View

 1. Display both the `id` and `founded` in the list page.
-2. Add a custom list display view that shows the village name.
+2. Add a custom list display that shows the village name.
 3. Make both the `id` and `village_name` link to the edit page.

 ### Cohort List View

 1. Display the `id`, `start_at`, `end_at` in the list page.
-2. Add a custom list display view that shows the count of `senseis` in this cohort.
+2. Add a custom list display that shows the count of `senseis` in this cohort.
-3. Add a custom list display view that shows the count of `ninjas` in this cohort.
+3. Add a custom list display that shows the count of `ninjas` in this cohort.
 4. Make the `id`, `start_at`, and `end_at` link to the edit page.

 ### Sensei List View

 1. Display the `id` and `name` in the list page.
-2. Add a custom list display view that shows the count of `cohorts` this `sensei` has been in.
+2. Add a custom list display that shows the count of `cohorts` this `sensei` has been in.
 3. Make the `id` and `name` link to the edit page.

 ### Ninja List View

 1. Display the `id` and `name` in the list page.
-2. Add a custom list display view that shows if the `ninja` graduated or not (displays `True` or `False`).
+2. Add a custom list display that shows if the `ninja` graduated or not (displays `True` or `False`).
 3. Make the `id` and `name` link to the edit page.

 #### Ninja List View Bonus